Team

 Marc Peters (Co-Founder)

-Master in Public Service Candidate (Clinton School of Public Service)
+Master in Public Service (Clinton School of Public Service)

 B.A.
 Policy Studies and Newspaper Journalism (Syracuse University)